Quasidiagonality of $C^*$-algebras of solvable Lie groups: Abstract

 \section{Abstract}

-Within the class of connected simply connected solvable Lie groups of type~I, we determine for which ones their $C^*$-algebras are strongly quasidiagonal.
-We give also examples of amenable Lie groups with non-quasidiagonal $C^*$-algebras.
+We characterize the solvable Lie groups of the form $\RR^m\rtimes\RR$, whose $C^*$-algebras are quasidiagonal.
+Using this result, we determine the connected simply connected solvable Lie groups of type~I whose $C^*$-algebras are strongly quasidiagonal.
+As a by-product, we give also examples of amenable Lie groups with non-quasidiagonal $C^*$-algebras.